rhitabratakarar/BudgetAnalysis/README.md

 # Usage and Setup:

 The `sheet sync tool` should run first to save the data from provided sheet ID into a provided database.
-Once the details have been saved, the `app-ui` project can then be executed.
+Once the details have been saved, the `app-ui` project can then be executed along with `BudgetAnalysisDbApi`.

 Note: The sheet ID and the database needs to be mentioned in the appsettings of `sheet sync tool`.